 Is my application to live on campus considered a contract?Yes.
 When you submit your application, you are contracting with us to live on campus for two semesters (one if you are graduating in the fall or applying in the spring).
 If you should break your housing contract, you will be subject to a cancellation fee.
 There is a 40 percent charge for your spring housing fee for not returning to campus housing after the fall semester.
 Request to cancel your housing contract must be placed at a Contract Release Request Meeting.Return to top

 My friend is also going to attend USC Upstate.
-How can we request to live together?On your online application which is accessed through Self-Service Carolina, there is an option to list another student as your roommate.
+How can we request to live together?On your online application, which is accessed through Self-Service Carolina, there is an option to list another student as your roommate.
 You will be asked for their email address.
-We go to great lengths to make sure roommate requests are honored if at all possible.
+We go to great lengths to make sure roommate requests are honored, if at all possible.
 The only problem would be if your friend applied much earlier than you did and they received a single placement and you did not.
 In that case, we would try our best to put you in a double room very close.
-Also, if the request is made after June 1, you no longer have the ability to show that online, so you would need to contact the Housing Office at firstname.lastname@example.org.
+Please remember, once you submit your housing application, you no longer have the ability to change your roommate preference online.
+To do so after submitting your application, please contact the Housing Office at firstname.lastname@example.org.
 Return to top

 How do I get a single room?
 Single rooms are available on a first-come, first-serve basis.
 This is determined by when the student pays their deposit.
 The earlier you pay your deposit, the better your chances of getting a single room.
 Please keep in mind that some students will pay their deposit as early as 10 months prior to coming to campus.
 Also, if two or more students become eligible for single rooms and would like to be in the same suite, they should follow the procedure as described above.
 However, when one of the pairs is on a waiting list for a single, they must remain there until their name reaches the top.
 Even if they have been requested as a suitemate by someone in a single, they will not be given the space until it is their turn.
 In these situations, the student(s) in the single may want to re-consider having a single room and may want to opt out to a double room so that they can be with their friend.Return to top